mauricioaniche/ck/README.md

 - **Runner:** The entry point of the application, housed in the `ck` package.
 This class processes command-line arguments to configure and launch the metrics collection process.
 It handles user input for the project path, JAR inclusion, file partitioning, metrics detailing, and output directory setup. `Runner` orchestrates the overall execution by initializing and utilizing the `CK` class and handling result output through `ResultWriter`.
 - **MetricsExecutor:** This class extends `FileASTRequestor`, a component of the Eclipse JDT (Java Development Tools) core.
 It plays a pivotal role in the CK framework by orchestrating the metrics collection process.
 The `MetricsExecutor` coordinates the creation of the Abstract Syntax Tree (AST) for Java source files, which is essential for analyzing and extracting code metrics.

+### Metrics Identification

+- **MetricsFinder:** This utility class, located in `ck.utils`, plays a crucial role in the dynamic identification and instantiation of metric collector classes within the CK framework.
+It targets classes that implement the `ClassLevelMetric` and `MethodLevelMetric` interfaces from the `metrics` package.

+  The `MetricsFinder` utilizes the `Reflections` library to scan and load metric collector classes at runtime, which enables the CK system to be extensible and adaptable to new metrics without requiring modifications to the core architecture.
+This feature is particularly useful for integrating custom metrics into the analysis process seamlessly.

 ## How to use the standalone version

 You need at least Java 8 to be able to compile and run this tool.